mezo-org/musd/final-presentation.md

 # What is MUSD?

-- **mUSD is a stablecoin minted by creating loans against borrower's crypto assets**
+- **MUSD is a stablecoin minted by creating loans against borrower's crypto assets**
 - **What is the system solving?**
   - Borrowing against collateral
   - Maintain MUSD peg as stablecoin